 “Without first intending to, my work has been inspired by the unforgiving changes happening to the world we live in, such as the big one, Climate Change.
 This conversation first started with my move from the countryside to London city life 9 years ago.
 After moving to a predominately urban environment my work began to focus on the wildlife I loved and no longer saw on a daily basis.
-I have since endeavoured to rekindle this important relationship between my audience and nature by reminding them of it’s beauty.
-The beauty that I am trying to convey in my work is honest and earthy, and very much lacking in our urban environment.
+I have since endeavoured to rekindle this important relationship between my audience and nature by reminding them of it’s profoundly honest and wild beauty, qualities I found lacking in the urban environment.

 The other important aspect of my jewellery comes from my choice of material.
-Recycled silver has its obvious plus points, but it also has this modest quality which suits the meaning of my work, and also a cleanness which shows off the carved details perfectly.”
+Recycled silver has its obvious plus points for helping the environment, but silver as a material also has a modest and clean quality, befitting the essence behind my work.”

-Chalk Designs is launching a New Collaborative Collection with the ethical fashion designer Gung Ho Design at the end of February 2018.
+Chalk Designs has launched a New Collaborative Collection with the ethical fashion designer Gung Ho at the beginning of 2018.
 In this collaboration we have handcrafted three of Britains most endangered insects, the Stag Beetle, Tiger Moth and Bumble Bee.
 Each sale of these insects gives a £5 donation to the wonderful charity Friends of the Earth.

 “Look deep into nature, and then you will understand everything better.”